 Externalities and General equilibria

 Imagine a local businessman starting a bee-keeping farm.
 Not only do bees produce honey which can be directly consumed as a final product or used as input in the production of other goods, but bees also enhance crop yield nearby (due to crop pollination).
-An article by John W. Siebert published in the American Journal of Agricultural Economics estimated that the externalities were immense, that the pesticide-induced beekills cost the almond growers nearby approximately $200,000 per year (in 1980) on top of the $1 million loss to the bee-keepers.
+An article by John W. Siebert published in the American Journal of Agricultural Economics estimated that the externalities were immense, that the pesticide-induced beekills cost the almond growers nearby approximately 1 million loss to the bee-keepers.
 In economics, this loss is merely at the level of partial equilibrium, meaning not every market is accounted for.
 Side tracking for a bit, partial equilibrium analysis in economics concerns itself with only the effect of changes on an individual market or a part of the market.
 But economic shocks can travel far and wide.
 A sudden price hike, for instance, can affect multiple markets simultaneously, and very often the impact spreads over time.
 One market might experience the shock immediately while another market only feels the impact some periods after (the so-called lagged response).
 In this case, General Equilibrium Analysis provides us with a more complete picture as it takes all markets into consideration on the ground that all markets are in one way or another interconnected.
 For instance, increasing tax in beer market for health reason has distortionary effect in various other markets.
 It might lead to higher consumption of stronger alcohol while lowering the price in the wheat market.
 Furthermore, an ineffective tax might even lead to reduced consumption in all other markets as the demand for beer is not very elastic, meaning an increase in the price of beer does not have very strong effect on decreasing its consumption.
 People then spend more on beer and less on other goods.
 This type of scenario applies to other addictive substances markets as well.
 It is worth noting that in General Equilibrium analysis, goods can be differentiated, not only by their types, but also by time and state of the world.
 For instance, an umbrella when it is raining is a completely different good from an umbrella when there is no rain.
 Both its use and exchange values rise considerably in the later state of nature.

 And, back to the main track…